 Data mining has become increasingly significant with the growth of big data industries.
-As such, these industries are now heavily reliant on the evolution of data mining tactics and techniques keeping up with the modernization of their fields as well as their growing demand.
+As such, these industries are now heavily reliant on the evolution of data mining tactics and techniques to keep up with the modernization of their fields as well as their growing demand.
 One tactic in particular that has been embraced is the application of enterprise-grade GPUs.
-(For an introduction to GPUs, you can check out our earlier blog post here).

-Taking into account the large amounts of data that need to be processed, interpreted and filtered, the timeliness with which this is done can become a burden.
-Certain industries are controlled by time sensitive tasks, while the bulk of industries altogether aren’t immune to time and resources costing significant funds.
-Meaning the lengthy turnaround time could result in lost business opportunities in addition to the actual expenses involved with the individuals and hardware allocated to the data processing.
+Taking into account the large amounts of data that need to be processed, interpreted, and filtered, the timeliness with which this is done can become a burden.
+Certain industries are controlled by time-sensitive tasks, while the bulk of industries altogether isn't immune to time and resources costing significant funds.
+This means the lengthy turnaround time could result in lost business opportunities in addition to the actual expenses involved with the individuals and hardware allocated to the data processing.
 However, employing enterprise-grade GPUs can radically improve the lengthy process.
-With their many cores they have a parallel structure that is predisposed to handling repeated instructions and are perfectly suited for speeding up the workload, solving the issue of timeliness and reducing total costs.
+With their many cores, they have a parallel structure that is predisposed to handling repeated instructions and are perfectly suited for speeding up the workload, solving the issue of timeliness, and reducing total costs.

-With the evolution of GPUs, their efficiency, affordability and flexibility have lead them to play a key role in data mining and facilitating, as well as accelerating, the processing of big data.
+With the evolution of GPUs, their efficiency, affordability, and flexibility have led them to play a key role in data mining and facilitating, as well as accelerating, the processing of big data.

 The importance of being able to mine big data can be attributed to the fact that many vital fields rely on the interpretation of such information, fields such as science, medicine, finance, and business.
 Through its analysis, it enables these industries to determine business trends, or even work towards the prevention of certain diseases.
 The application of enterprise-grade GPUs can provide the support these industries need for all their various data mining goals.